kakaa2993/kakaa2993/README.md

 * 🌍  I'm based in Algeria
 * ✉️  You can contact me at [kakaa2993@gmail.com](mailto:kakaa2993@gmail.com)
-* 🧠  I'm learning Python, bash
+* 🧠  I'm interested in Python, bash
 * 🤝  I'm open to collaborating on projects

 ### Skills